raushanctf/Digital-Marketing/README.md

 # Digital-Marketing

-# Marketing:- Communicating the value of a product, Service, or brand to customers.
+Marketing:- Communicating the value of a product, Service, or brand to customers.

 # What is Digital Marketing?
 * Digital marketing promotes products, services, or brands using digital channels such as the internet, mobile devices, social media, search engines, and email.

 # ✅ Key Components of Digital Marketing:
-# 💊Search Engine Optimization (SEO):
+👉 Search Engine Optimization (SEO):
   * Improving a website’s visibility on search engines like Google.

-# 💊Search Engine Marketing (SEM):
+👉 Search Engine Marketing (SEM):
   * Running paid ads (like Google Ads) to appear on search results.

-Content Marketing:
+👉 Content Marketing:

-Creating and sharing valuable content (blogs, videos, infographics) to attract and engage audiences.
+  * Creating and sharing valuable content (blogs, videos, infographics) to attract and engage audiences.

-Social Media Marketing (SMM):
+👉 Social Media Marketing (SMM):

-Promoting on platforms like Facebook, Instagram, LinkedIn, Twitter, etc.
+  * Promoting on platforms like Facebook, Instagram, LinkedIn, Twitter, etc.

-Email Marketing:
+👉 Email Marketing:

-Sending targeted emails to prospects and customers.
+  * Sending targeted emails to prospects and customers.

-Affiliate Marketing:
+👉 Affiliate Marketing:

-Earning a commission by promoting other people’s products.
+  * Earning a commission by promoting other people’s products.

-Influencer Marketing:
+👉 Influencer Marketing:

-Collaborating with popular online figures to reach wider audiences.
+  * Collaborating with popular online figures to reach wider audiences.

-Analytics and Data Tracking:
+👉 Analytics and Data Tracking:

-Tools like Google Analytics are used to measure performance and optimize strategy.
+  * Tools like Google Analytics are used to measure performance and optimize strategy.

 # 🧠 Requirements of Digital Marketing?
 * Website- inorganic